 The overall level of executive reward takes into account the performance over the financial year with greater emphasis given to improving performance over the prior year.
-Operating profit for the consolidated entity grew by 15.6%, excluding one off integration and restructure costs.
+Operating profit for the consolidated entity grew by 9.9% during the year and excluding one off integration and restructure costs grew 41.1% on average over the last 4 years.
 As a large proportion of the executive's remuneration package is based on net operating profit outcomes the average executive remuneration also increased.
-Since 2013, the net profit before tax has grown at an average rate of 40.6% per annum, whilst the average executive remuneration has increased by an average of 33.0% per annum.
-Shareholder wealth has increased at an average rate of 31.5% per annum over this period.
+Since 2014, the net profit before tax has grown at an average rate of 41.1% per annum, whilst the average executive remuneration has increased by an average of 31.9% per annum.
+Shareholder wealth has increased at an average rate of 24.0% per annum over this period.